zachatrocity/mnml-web/README.md

 `just libs` then `just dev`, man.

 This is a bare-bones web setup that strives to be minimal.
+Depends on [fswatch](https://emcrisostomo.github.io/fswatch/) for live reload but thats not required.
+Assumes go is installed (for caddy).

 Just:
 - Plain HTML/CSS/JS